 The FTC safeguard rules state, “Maintain secure backup records and keep archived data secure by storing it off-line and in a physically secure area.”

-In addition to allowing for complete system images and client database backups, cloud backup vendors like Datto allow for fast recovery of deleted or crypto-locked client files.
+Cloud backup vendors like Datto allow for fast recovery of deleted or crypto-locked client files, complete system images, and client database backups.

 You can also back up your cloud files beyond the standard redundancy that cloud vendors provide.